jordan52/trickykegstands/src/site/aQuickQuestionForGravityKills.md

 ### A Quick Question for Gravity Kills

-"What's that sound?
+>"What's that sound?
 You hear it?
-It's a funny squeaky sound." \
+It's a funny squeaky sound."
-- Aunt Bethany Griswold 1908-1998
+>- Aunt Bethany Griswold 1908-1998

 Seriously, what is that squeeky sound on some versions of "Guilty" by Gravity Kills?